 Strychnine the Medicine

-Despite the dangerous nature of the drug, reports of it’s therapeutic value have been described.
-Medicinal uses appear to be linked with it ability to induce muscle contraction:
+Despite the dangerous nature of the drug, reports of its therapeutic value have been described.
+Medicinal uses appear to be linked with its ability to induce muscle contraction:

 - Paralysis: The most common use appears to be in patients with paralysed or palsied limbs.
 The strychnine was mixed with a tiny quantity of dilute sulphuric acid and up to fifty parts glycerin before being rubbed over the limb(s) or down the spinal cord.
 This would heighten the sensitivity of the nerves to stimulation.

 - Visual Disturbances: In its liquid form, strychnine was used as eye drops to produce contraction of the pupil and induce muscle accommodation.
 In patients with loss of vision, it was injected directly into the eye to induce muscle contraction.

 - There is a record to suggest that strychnine could be used in patients with irritable nervous systems.
 Few details are given although it suggested that the starting dose should be one twenty-fourth of a grain.
 This could be increased to one-sixteenth or one-twelfth of a grain until the desirable effects were observed.